 On the day after Christmas, 2001, Rowling married her second husband, Neil Michael Murray, an anesthetist.
 She bore him two children, a son and a daughter.
 They live on an estate in Perth and Kinross, Scotland.

 They also own homes in Edinburgh and Kensington, West London.
 J.K.
-Rowling's next book, another Cormoran Strike novel called Career of Evil, will be released on October 20th.
+Rowling's most recent novel, Lethal White, the fourth entry in her Cormoran Strike series, is scheduled for release on September 18th.

 Quote Of The Day